aws-samples/digital-rf-signal-impairment-detection/generativeAI_insights/Bedrock_Insights/README.md

 Translation is **disabled by default** to minimize costs.
 Enable it during deployment by setting the `EnableTranslation` parameter to `yes` in the `bedrock-constellation-analysis-translate.yaml` file, or with `ParameterKey=EnableTranslation,ParameterValue=yes` when creating the stack.

+## Sample Output
+Below is a screenshot of the solution describing an 8-PSK IQ constellation with moderate noise.
+The results are translated into French.

 ## Deployment Steps

 ### Step 1: Prepare S3 Bucket and Lambda Code